valbok/lcov/README.md

-LCOV Code Coverage
+Ported LCOV Code Coverage tool to Windows
 ==================

-Ported version of LCOV to Windows.

 [LCOV] (http://ltp.sourceforge.net/coverage/lcov.php) is a graphical front-end for GCC's coverage testing tool gcov.
 It collects gcov data for multiple source files and creates HTML pages containing the source code annotated with coverage information.
 It also adds overview pages for easy navigation within the file structure.
 LCOV supports statement, function and branch coverage measurement.